bufistov/query-autocompleetion/README.md

 Once all services are up and running open this link in browser: http://localhost:3000

 type queries in the text box.
-On enter press query is actually added into database.
-Notice that the query must be added at least 5 times (press enter 5 times) for the first topK rank update.
+On 'enter' key press query is actually added into database.
+Notice that the query must be added at least 3 times (press enter 3 times) for the first topK rank update.
 Later updates for the same query will happen every 10 new occurrence or every 5 seconds.

-## Stop demo
+## Destroy demo

 ```bash
 docker compose down